 Co-Applicant Role in Education Loan

 Usually, engineering, medical, and management courses get faster approvals for a student loan.
 Financial institutions provide a loan based on the course type you select, such as:

-- Graduate student loan: This loan is applicable for those who want to continue studying in institutions in their own country.
+- Graduate student loan: This loan is applicable to those who want to continue studying in institutions in their own country.
 It is specifically for students who plan to pursue postgraduate degrees after completing their undergraduate programs.

 - Undergraduate education loans: These loans are available for those students who want to pursue their undergraduate degree courses.

 - Professional education loans: Many banking institutions offer loans to students who want to go for career education.

 The most important factor of a loan provider is the applicant’s repayment capacity.
 Therefore, it makes sense to apply for a loan for courses that have a higher chance of giving you better job placements and offers a high-income generation.